falaelcom/Falael.Audio.Sda/README.md

 See __Output__ below for info on the output of the app and where to find it.

+The sample "sample.mp3" file contains the song "Samovilla of Collective Unreal - One More Flight" which has been created and produced by me under the name of Dan Loveschmidt and as part of this project is also covered by the MIT license.

 ### POSIX

 The installation process is expected to be trivial.
 See sox __Configuration__ below.